Help and Advice

 - Wait for the hot tub to fill to about 6 to 8 inches from the top.
 If you see orange / red wavy lines around this area you may use these as a guide.
 Take the hose out of the hot tub once full - this prevents the possibility of water siphoning back out.

-- Switch the heater on by pressing the on / heat button.
+- Before switching the heater on, you MUST loosen the black filter housing lid and check water flows out freely and fully before tightening back up.
+Switch the heater on by pressing the on / heat button.
 This is in the centre bottom of the control panel and has a symbol which looks like a sun or star.
 It is sometimes coloured red.
 Once on, you should see a red LED come on above the button - this may be hard to see in direct sunlight.

 - Check there’s no water running from the three black connecting pipes.
 You may loosen and tighten the connection if this is the case.
 The odd drip of water is fine.

-- Check the black round lid next to the control panel doesn’t have a lot of water escaping from it.
+- Check the black filter housing lid doesn’t have a lot of water escaping from it.
 You may tighten it by turning clockwise if this is the case.
 A very small trickle of water is fine (not a lot of water!), as the lid will seal fully, when it becomes warm and expands.

 - If you get a flashing and beeping error message after filling for the first time, this could be caused by an airlock in the heater and / or insufficient water level in the tub.
-Switch off at the plug, ensure the tub is filled fully as instructed, loosen the black filter housing and check water flows out freely and fully before tightening back up, powering back on, and pressing the heat / on button.
+Switch off at the plug, ensure the tub is filled fully as instructed, loosen the black filter housing lid and check water flows out freely and fully before tightening back up, powering back on, and pressing the heat / on button.
+It may take up to an hour for the unit to reset if it has overheated due to an airlock.

 - Check there is a chlorine tablet in the blue chemical holder floating in the water before putting the lid on.
-There are four clips to hold the lid in place.
+There are four clips to hold the lid in place (remember there are childlock sliders on the front of each clip, you may need to slide the button vertically before unclipping if engaged).

 - Make a note of the temperature on the display, it should rise by roughly one degree per hour and stop between 38 and 40 degrees.
 The hot tub should be powered on and running throughout the hire (whether in use or not) to ensure it is heating and cleaning appropriately.